-- -the electoral circumscriptions; - -the number of seats and their division by circumscription; - -the mode of the ballot; - -the conditions of election and of replacement by new elections in the case of vacancy of [a] seat, as well as the regime of the ineligibilities and of the incompatibilities; - -the status of the Deputies and the amount of their indemnities.
+- the electoral circumscriptions;

+- the number of seats and their division;

+- the modes of the ballot;

+- the conditions of election, of designation and of replacement by new elections or appointment in the case of vacancy of [a] seat, as well as the regime of the ineligibilities and of the incompatibilities;

+- the status of the parliamentarians and the amount of their indemnities.

-Partial elections may not take place in the last third of the legislature.
+It may not proceed to partial elections in the last third of the legislature.

-The National Assembly votes the law, consents to taxation and controls the action of the Government conforming to the provisions of this Constitution.
+The Parliament votes the law, consents to taxation and controls the action of the Government conforming to the provisions of this Constitution.